sholokhovalexey/equal-error-rate/README.md

 <center><img src="det_curve.gif" width="1200"></center>

-Note that a point of the right plot corresponds to a line segment of the convex hull of the empirical DET curve.
+Note that a point (vertex of the convex hull) on the empirical DET curve may correspond to multiple points on the right plot.

 ### Derivation using Sion's theorem